Central Virginia

 • 00:50:58

-you can only speak at one public comment period per meeting and once the public comment period begins the sign up for that public comment is closed.
+And once the public comment period begins, the sign up for that public comment is closed.

 We do give some guidelines that are associated with the public comment.